Hi! I am Tianyi :)

 Project: Surveying the AI safety & alignment field

 Since early 2023 when the alignment field started to undergo rapid growth, there has not yet been a comprehensive review article surveying the field.
 We have thus conducted a review that aims to be as comprehensive as possible, all the while constructing a unified framework (the alignment cycle).
 We emphasize the alignment of both contemporary AI systems and more advanced systems that pose more serious risks.
-Since its publication, it has seen citation by important AI safety works from Dalrymple, Skalse, Bengio, Russell et al. and NIST, and has been featured in various high-profile venues in China and Singapore.
+Since its publication, it has seen citation by important AI safety works from Dalrymple, Skalse, Bengio, Russell et al. and NIST, and has been featured in various high-profile venues in the US, China, and Singapore.

 I co-led this project.

-AI Alignment: A Comprehensive Survey (preprint)
+AI Alignment: A Contemporary Survey (ACM Computing Surveys)

 Aug 2020: Won a gold medal in the Chinese National Olympiad in Informatics 2020